-Side Entry vs. Rear Entry Wheelchair Vehicles
+Side-Entry vs. Rear-Entry Wheelchair Vehicles

-As you begin your search for a wheelchair accessible vehicle, one of the most important choices you will make is deciding between a side entry or rear entry conversion.
+As you begin your search for a wheelchair accessible vehicle, one of the most important choices you will make is deciding between a side-entry or rear-entry conversion.
 Read on to see how each design compares when it comes to utility, layout and price.

-Benefits of Side Entry Accessible Vans
+Benefits of Side-Entry Accessible Vans

-• Variety of Seating Options: Many side entry vans have removable front and passenger seats, ultimately giving you three different areas to choose from as opposed to one location in the center of the vehicle.
+• Variety of Seating Options: Many side-entry vans have removable front and passenger seats, ultimately giving you three different areas to choose from, as opposed to one location in the center of the vehicle.
 This also leaves you with an option to transport a second wheelchair user if need be.

 • Extra Floor-to-Ceiling Space: When it comes to accessible wheelchair vans, one of the most common modifications made to accommodate wheelchair passengers is to lower the floor of the vehicle.
-This provides the extra floor to ceiling clearance needed to permit a person to remain seated in their wheelchair while entering, riding in or driving the vehicle.
+This provides the extra floor-to-ceiling clearance needed to permit a person to remain seated in their wheelchair while entering, riding in or driving the vehicle.

-• Cargo Room: Unlike rear entry vehicles, the cargo area of a side entry van is unobstructed by a ramp or lift.
+• Cargo Room: Unlike rear-entry vehicles, the cargo area of a side-entry van is unobstructed by a ramp or lift.
 This preserves the space in your trunk, leaving it available to store whatever you may need.

 • Availability: Because side entry conversions are so popular, you can choose from a wide range of models like the Chevrolet Traverse, Chrysler Pacifica, Dodge Grand Caravan, Honda Odyssey, and Toyota Sienna.